xisen-w/mobisense/software-group/data-working/system_framework/README_Unified_Interface.md

 - **Risk Factors**: Max inversion velocity >200°/s or stability index >50 may indicate increased sprain risk.
 - **Pattern Classification**: The system categorizes gait as normal, mildly abnormal, or significantly abnormal based on a composite score of metrics.

+## Interpretation of ML Predictions

+When using the ML Predictions tab, consider these guidelines:

+- **Force Predictions**:
+  - Normal vertical ground reaction force should approximately equal body weight
+  - Left-right load distribution should be approximately 50:50 in healthy gait
+  - Symmetry Index (SI) < 10% is considered normal
+  - Gait Asymmetry (GA) < 5% is considered normal
+  - Anterior-posterior forces typically range from 20-25% of body weight

+- **Angle Predictions**:
+  - Predicted angles should fall within physiological ranges
+  - Compare predicted ROM with directly measured values for validation
+  - Angle predictions can help identify potential gait abnormalities

 ## Technical Notes

 - The analytics modules use a default sampling rate of 100Hz.
 If your data uses a different rate, adjust the initialization parameters.
 - Gait event detection works best with walking or running data; standing or irregular movements may cause false detections.
 - The system prefers to use direct angle measurements when available but can calculate them from IMU data when necessary.
 - For best results, place IMU 0 on the shank and IMU 1 on the foot.
+- The ML prediction model works best with time-series data of sufficient length (minimum 10 frames)
+- The model uses a sequence-to-prediction approach and works with standardized input data
+- For accurate force predictions, the model requires data from both sensors (foot and shank)
+- The prediction model was trained on datasets with standardized biomechanical representations